Nadeeshana-Lahiru/EbusLK/README.md

-### 📱 EbisLK – Online Ticket Booking App
+### 📱 EbusLK – Online Ticket Booking App
-EbisLK is a fully functional and user-friendly Adobe XD prototype designed for a seamless online ticket booking experience.
+EbusLK is a fully functional and user-friendly Adobe XD prototype designed for a seamless online ticket booking experience.
 This project focuses on enhancing user interaction and accessibility, built with modern UI/UX design principles to ensure an intuitive, efficient, and visually appealing interface.

 ### 🔍 Project Overview